Olex2/Olex2Manual/Tasks/geometric_analysis_of_structures.md

 This tool does not strictly belong to the 'growing' family of tools, but it is frequently used together with the growing tools as it allows you to re-arrange the asymmetric unit contents into a different configuration.
 There are various options under `@View|Symmetry-Generation|Growing|Assemble`:

 - Broken Fragments: a structure may become 'broken' - parts that should be bonded are shown as separate fragments.
 This tool will bring them back together, alternatively type compaq -a.
-- Atom-to-Atom is very similar to the 'Broken Fragments' tool, but a different algorithm is used, or type compaq -c.
+- Atom-to-Atom is very similar to the 'Broken Fragments' tool, but a different algorithm is used, or type `CODE compaq -c`.
-- Metal Last In this tool, metal ions are ignored while attempts to re-assemble the ligand are made, the metal ion is placed at the shortest possible distance, or type compaq -m.
+- Metal Last In this tool, metal ions are ignored while attempts to re-assemble the ligand are made, the metal ion is placed at the shortest possible distance, or type `CODE compaq -m`.
-- Q-Peaks This will move all electron density peaks as close to existing atoms as possible, or type compaq -q.
+- Q-Peaks This will move all electron density peaks as close to existing atoms as possible, or type `CODE compaq -q`.
 - Growing structure to display hydrogen bonding interactions
     - To view the hydrogen bonding interaction associated with the asymmetric unit type htab -g.
 To return to just viewing the asymmetric unit type fuse.
     - Displaying the asymmetric unit only: